Seregy/timedone-enhancement-suite/readme.md

 ## Features

-### Expand all button

-Adds a new [expand/collapse all button](docs/assets/expand-collapse.png?raw=1) that opens or closes all group rows on the page in one click.

-### Footer display fix

-Adjusts the way the footer element is [displayed on the page](docs/assets/footer.png?raw=1) by removing its background and preventing it from overlapping the last entry on the page.

 ### Project autoselect bugfix

 Fixes the bug with the "Add new entry" modal window not selecting the project by default.